DIY TV stand overview: Benefits, tools and materials

 For speed and simplicity, I assembled this TV stand with pocket screws.
 It took just one day to build and another to finish.
 The materials for our oak stand cost about $125 at the home center.
 If you choose cherry, birch or maple, expect to spend about $100 more.
 You’ll find a complete Materials List in ‘Additional Information’ below.

-What it takes in a nutshell:
+What it takes to make a TV stand in a nutshell:

 Time: One weekend